-- 1.13 The Joint Strategic Needs Assessment is a process by which Bedford Borough Council and Clinical Commissioning Groups assess the current and future health, care and wellbeing needs of the local community to inform decision making.
+- 1.17 The Joint Strategic Needs Assessment is a process by which Bedford Borough Council and Clinical Commissioning Groups assess the current and future health, care and wellbeing needs of the local community to inform decision making.
 It considers how needs vary for people at different ages, and may be harder to meet for those in disadvantaged areas or vulnerable groups who experience inequalities, such as people who find it difficult to access services.
-It also looks at the wider social, environmental and economic factors that impact on health and wellbeing such as access to green space, air quality, housing, community safety and employment. - 1.14 Bedford Borough's Assessment incorporates a Planning section within the Wider Determinants area.
-This section draws together evidence of the links between health and planning and the actions explain how we need to work effectively with the Clinical Commissioning Group and Public Health Colleagues in the preparation of the Local Plan 2030, and to consider how Health Impact Assessments can help the process of plan making and decision taking. - 1.15 The preparation of the Joint Strategic Needs Assessment is the responsibility of the Bedford Borough Health and Wellbeing Board.
+It also looks at the wider social, environmental and economic factors that impact on health and wellbeing such as access to green space, air quality, housing, community safety and employment. - 1.18 Bedford Borough's Assessment incorporates a Planning section within the Wider Determinants area.
+This section draws together evidence of the links between health and planning and the actions explain how we need to work effectively with the Clinical Commissioning Group and Public Health Colleagues in the preparation of the Local Plan 2030, and to consider how Health Impact Assessments can help the process of plan making and decision taking. - 1.19 The preparation of the Joint Strategic Needs Assessment is the responsibility of the Bedford Borough Health and Wellbeing Board.
 The Board was set up in 2011 and has a statutory responsibility to improve integrated working between local health care, social care, public health and other public service practitioners so that patients and service users experience more joined-up care, particularly when moving between health and social care.
 The Health and Wellbeing Board is also responsible for leading locally on reducing health inequalities.
 As well as the Joint Strategic Needs Assessment, the Health and Wellbeing Board is responsible for producing a joint Health and Wellbeing Strategy.

-Bedford Borough Health and Wellbeing Strategy 2014-2016 2018-2023 [AM1]
+Bedford Borough Health and Wellbeing Strategy 2018-2023

-- 1.16 This refresh of the earlier 2012-2016 strategy outlines the Council's top priorities for improving the health and wellbeing of all people living in the borough.
+- 1.20 This strategy outlines the Council's top priorities for improving the health and wellbeing of all people living in the borough.
 It reflects the health and social care needs identified in the Joint Strategic Needs Assessment.
-The priorities in this strategy have been identified and agreed in partnership by all the board member organisations.
-This strategy outlines the Council's top priorities for improving the health and wellbeing of all people living in the borough.
-It reflects the health and wellbeing of all people living in the borough.
-It reflects the health and wellbeing of all people living in the borough.
-It reflects the health and social care needs identified in the Joint Strategic Needs Assessment.
-The priorities in this strategy have been identified and agreed in partnership by all people living in the borough.
-It reflects the health and social care needs identified in the Joint Strategic Needs Assessment.
-The priorities in this strategy have been identified and agreed in partnership by all the Health and Wellbeing Board member organisations.
-[AM2] - 1.17 The Strategy explains that the health of people in Bedford borough has improved over recent years: death rates from cancer, heart disease and stroke have fallen, and there has been a decline in the number of adults who smoke, which is now lower than the national average.
+The priorities in this strategy have been identified and agreed in partnership by all the Health and Wellbeing Board member organisations. - 1.21 The health of people in Bedford borough has improved over recent years: death rates from cancer, heart disease and stroke have fallen, and there has been a decline in the number of adults who smoke, which is now lower than the national average.
 However, there is a widening gap in life expectancy between the most and least deprived areas and there is still much room for improvement.
-It explains how resources will be targeted to build on existing successes and addresses the issues which we know need work.
-The Strategy's vision is that all children and young people are able to lead healthy, safe lives and are provided with opportunities to realise their full potential, and that all adults have the support they require to lead healthy and independent lives and timely access to high quality, appropriate health and social care services.
-Planning policies and the wider planning system can help to achieve this vision.
-The Health and Wellbeing Strategy is in the process of being updated.
-The health of people in Bedford borough has improved over recent years: death rates from cancer, heart disease and stroke have fallen, and there has been a decline in the number of adults who smoke, which is now lower than the national average.
-However, there is a widening gap in life expectancy between the most and least deprived areas and there is still much room for improvement.
 The Health and Wellbeing Strategy outlines the council's priorities for improving the health and wellbeing of Bedford Borough residents, and to reduce health inequalities.
 To achieve this, the strategy sets out a life course approach that is ensuring plans are targeted at critical points through life.
 However, the health of residents and communities is also shaped by the conditions in which we live, the extent of our social connections and whether there are stable and supportive work opportunities.
 These are the wider determinants of health, and to promote efforts to tackling the wider determinants the strategy includes a priority which will promote strong, safe and healthy communities.
 Planning policies and the wider planning system can ensure that considerate design of spaces and places can help to promote good health; access to goods and services; and alleviate, or in some cases even prevent, poor health thereby having a positive impact on reducing health inequalities.
-[AM3]

-Bedford Borough Growth Plan 2017-2021 2018-2022 [AM4]
+Bedford Borough Growth Plan 2018-2022